Musar literature: Literature by the Musar movement

-The modern Musar movement, beginning in the 19th century, encouraged the organized study of medieval Musar literature to an unprecedented degree, while also producing its own Musar literature.
-Significant Musar writings were produced by leaders of the movement such as Rabbis Israel Salanter, Simcha Zissel Ziv, Yosef Yozel Horwitz, and Eliyahu Dessler.
+The modern Musar movement, beginning in the 19th century, encouraged the organized study of medieval Musar literature to an unprecedented degree while producing its own Musar literature.
+Significant Musar writings were made by leaders of the movement, such as Rabbis Israel Salanter, Simcha Zissel Ziv, Yosef Yozel Horwitz, and Eliyahu Dessler.
 The movement established musar learning as a regular part of the curriculum in the Lithuanian Yeshiva world, acting as a bulwark against contemporary forces of secularism.

-Musar Literature by Reform Rabbis
+Musar literature by Reform rabbis

 Musar literature has been composed by Reform rabbis including Ruth Abusch-Magder, noted for her writing on humility, and Karyn Kedar, noted for her writing on forgiveness.

-Musar Literature by Conservative Rabbis
+Musar literature by Conservative rabbis

-Musar literature has been composed by Conservative rabbis including Amy Eilberg (noted for her writing on curiosity and courage) and Danya Ruttenberg (noted for her writing on curiosity).
+Musar literature has been composed by Conservative rabbis, including Amy Eilberg (noted for her writing on curiosity and courage) and Danya Ruttenberg (noted for her writing on curiosity).

+Rabbi Ira F. Stone, founder of the Center for Contemporary Mussar, is the author of _A Responsible Life; Thje Spiritual Path of Mussar_, as well as a commentary on the classic Mussar texts Mesillat Yesharim and Tomer Devorah.

-Musar Literature by Reconstructionist Rabbis
+Musar literature by Reconstructionist rabbis

-Musar literature has been composed by Reconstructionist rabbis including Susan Schnur (noted for her writing on forgiveness), Sandra Lawson (noted for her writing on curiosity), Rebecca Alpert (noted for her writing on humility), and Mordecai Kaplan (noted for his writing on humility).
-Schnur's writing show how gender matters in discussions of forgiveness as a virtue.
+Musar literature has been composed by Reconstructionist rabbis, including Susan Schnur (noted for her writing on forgiveness), Sandra Lawson (noted for her writing on curiosity), Rebecca Alpert (noted for her writing on humility), and Mordecai Kaplan (noted for his writing on humility).
+Schnur's writings show how gender matters in discussion of forgiveness as a virtue.